 - Consider possible routes of entry.
 Determine the potential routes of exposure for each chemical.
 Are the chemicals gases, or are they volatile enough to present a significant risk of exposure through inhalation?
 If liquid, can the substances be absorbed through the skin?
 Is it possible that dusts or aerosols will be formed in the experiment?
 Does the experiment involve a significant risk of inadvertent ingestion or injection of chemicals?

 - Evaluate quantitative information on toxicity.
 Consult the information sources to determine the LD 50 for each chemical via the relevant routes of exposure.
 Determine the acute toxicity hazard level for each substance, classifying each chemical as highly toxic, moderately toxic, slightly toxic, and so forth.

 - Select appropriate procedures to minimize exposure.
 Use basic prudent practices for handling chemicals.
 These include practicing good housekeeping, safe storage of chemicals, using personal protective equipment that is appropriate for the material and disposing of hazardous waste properly.
 In addition, determine whether if any of the chemicals meet the definition of a particularly hazardous substance due to high acute toxicity and/or reproductive toxicity.
 Use this information to determine whether it is appropriate to apply additional procedures for work with highly toxic substances, and whether additional consultation with safety professionals is warranted.

 - Prepare for contingencies.
 Note the signs and symptoms of exposure to the chemicals to be used in the proposed experiment.
 Note appropriate measures to be taken in the event of exposure and accidental release of any of the chemicals.

-Contact the WPI Environmental & Occupational Safety Office at x5216 for more information, or visit the EOS website at Safety.
+Contact the WPI Environmental & Occupational Safety Office at x5216 for more information.